nuprl/website/blog/_src/posts/2018-10-06-a-spectrum-of-type-soundness-and-performance.md

   <http://www.ccs.neu.edu/home/types/publications/publications.html#gf-icfp-2018>

-A dynamically-typed language runs any program that "looks good" (i.e., passes some basic syntactic criteria ... in Python a program cannot mix indentation levels, in Racket a program cannot refer to unbound variables).
+A dynamically-typed language runs any program that "looks good" (i.e., passes some basic syntactic criteria.
+In Python a program cannot mix indentation levels.
+In Racket a program cannot refer to unbound variables).
-A statically-typed language runs any program that both "looks good" and passes an extra set of type checks.
+A statically-typed language runs any program that both "looks good" and is well-typed according to a type checker.

 A _mixed-typed_ language allows some combination of static and dynamic typing.
 There are many languages that fall in the mixed-typed category; figure 1 lists